-Accelerator-Based Applications Infrastructure (IABA)
+Accelerator-Based Applications Infrastructure

-The ICTS IABA is a distributed facility that brings together two unique centers in Spain: the National Accelerator Center (CNA) in Seville and the Center for Microanalysis of Materials (CMAM) in Madrid.
-We offer particle accelerator-based technologies for multidisciplinary research.
+The Unique Scientific and Technical Infrastructure (ICTS) IABA is a distributed facility that brings together two unique centers in Spain: the National Accelerator Center (CNA) in Seville and the Center for Microanalysis of Materials (CMAM) in Madrid.

 Strategic Objectives